okteto/java-gradle-getting-started/README.md

 	@GetMapping("/")
 	public String sayHello() {
-		return "Hello world REST API from the cluster!";
+		return "Hello world from the cluster!";
 	}
 }
 ```